Zwartfreak/We-provide-suitable-locations/Explaining Data.md

 ## What data can be extracted

-   Latitude of each restaurant\n
+   **Latitude of each restaurant,
-   Longitude of each restaurant\n
+   Longitude of each restaurant,
-   Address of each restaurant
+   Address of each restaurant,
-   City in which they are located
+   City in which they are located,
-   Distance
+   Distance,
-   Name of the restaurant
+   Name of the restaurant,
-   Category of the restaurant. ex: Indian, Chinese
+   Category of the restaurant. ex: Indian, Chinese**.